sec-bit/zkPoD-lib/README.md

   --dump_ecc_pub
 ```

-`pod_core` supports several mode combination.
-Basically, we have `atomic-swap` and `complaint` trade mode for binary and table files.
+`pod_core` supports several mode combinations.
+We have `atomic-swap` and `complaint` trade mode for binary and table files.
 Moreover, we could employ *oblivious transfer*, `OT` mode, for privacy-preserving download.
-Furthermore, we are allowed to do `vrf_query` of structured table data, which could be combined with `OT` mode for private query.
+Furthermore, we are allowed to do `vrf_query` of structured table data, which could be combined with `OT` mode for the private query.

 ```shell
 ./pod_core -e ecc_pub.bin -m plain -a batch_pod -p plain_data -o plain_output --demand_ranges 0-2